Nolan Arenado Player Props: Cardinals vs. Dodgers

-On Friday, Nolan Arenado (.171 on-base percentage in past 10 games, 138 points below season-long percentage) and the St. Louis Cardinals face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 10:10 PM ET.
+The St. Louis Cardinals, including Nolan Arenado (.125 on-base percentage in past 10 games, 184 points below season-long percentage), take on starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

 Nolan Arenado Game Info & Props vs. the Dodgers